Subscribe to Blog via Email

 My advice to anyone asking the question is to seek knowledge from specialist dietitians with experience in Oncology issues and have knowledge of Neuroendocrine Cancer and the effects of two things: the treatment side effects and the syndromic side effects.
 Sure, also ask questions in patient groups but learn enough to know that your particular type of NEN has known issues and the solution may not be the same as someone answering who has a totally different experience.

 It’s also worth noting that many patients will have regular issues (perhaps pre-existing) which are unrelated to Neuroendocrine Cancer and so regular diet and nutrition issues are something available from most dietitians.
 Patients should not expect to be told precise details of what to eat.
 Moreover, they should not expect to be told what will work for them – even an experienced dietitian might struggle to answer that.
 General guidance is what to expect.
 Tailored guidance from a professional is the optimum strategy.
 Trial and error are very often the best approaches.
-Don’t be afraid to accept and take some risks but manage them and continually re-assess.
+Don’t be afraid to accept and take some risks but manage them and continually re-assess by keeping a diary.

 Internet savvy patients will be able to find the best stuff online but it’s still always useful to run it past a NET-aware dietitian, failing that at least a NET specialist doctor or nurse, some of whom have become quite knowledgeable about these issues out of sheer demand and necessity.
 But be careful of the internet, there are a lot of food and cancer myths out there.
 And be careful about ‘celebrity’ or ‘fad’ diets out there, many are not designed for cancer patients and can cause harm.
 My own research is attached below, some contain links to professional input, mainly from world-renowned NET Specialist Dietitian Tara Whyand.